kkharji/yctrl/README.md

 - `focus next/prev`: If current space has only one window then window next would go to next/prev space window
 - `event`: Auto close empty spaces.
 - `event`: keep focus in current space last window. (space change, new window in different space, window destroy)
-- `scratchpad`: toggle a pre-defeined scratchpad (gird are configured globally '\<rows\>:\<cols\>:\<start-x\>:\<start-y\>:\<width\>:\<height\>'
+- `scratchpad`: toggle (hide/unhide) a pre-defeined scratchpad (configured by grid '\<rows\>:\<cols\>:\<start-x\>:\<start-y\>:\<width\>:\<height\>'
-- Auto switch focus to last window on window destory/minimize/hide
+- Auto-switch focus to last window on window destory/minimize/hide -

 ## Someday